icodeyou/passwordless-authentification-firebase/CONTRIBUTIONS.md

 ## How to contribute

-If you'd like to contribute, start by searching through the [issues](https://github.com/github/opensource.guide/issues) and [pull requests](https://github.com/github/opensource.guide/pulls) to see whether someone else has raised a similar idea or question.
+If you'd like to contribute, start by searching through the [issues](https://github.com/github/jackplugs/passwordless-authentification-firebase/issues) and [pull requests](https://github.com/github/jackplugs/passwordless-authentification-firebase/pulls) to see whether someone else has raised a similar idea or question.

 If you don't see your idea listed, and you think it fits into the goals of this guide, do one of the following:
 * **If your contribution is minor,** such as a typo fix, open a pull request.
 * **If your contribution is major,** such as a new guide, start by opening an issue first.
 That way, other people can weigh in on the discussion before you do any work.

-## Style guide
-If you're writing content, see the [style guide](./docs/styleguide.md) to help your prose match the rest of the Guides.

 ## Setting up your environment

-This site is powered by [Jekyll](https://jekyllrb.com/).
-Running it on your local machine requires a working [Ruby](https://www.ruby-lang.org/en/) installation with [Bundler](https://bundler.io/).

-Once you have that set up, run:

-    script/bootstrap
-    script/server

-…and open http://localhost:4000 in your web browser.
+The whole project is based on Firebase Authentication system, so you should configure it according to the file [README](./README.md).

 ## Community

-Discussions about the Open Source Guides take place on this repository's [Issues](https://github.com/github/opensource.guide/issues) and [Pull Requests](https://github.com/github/opensource.guide/pulls) sections.
+Discussions about the Open Source Guides take place on this repository's [Issues](https://github.com/github/opensource.guide/issues) and [Pull Requests](https://github.com/github/jackplugs/passwordless-authentification-firebase/pulls) sections.
 Anybody is welcome to join these conversations.
 There is also a [mailing list](http://eepurl.com/cecpnT) for regular updates.

 Wherever possible, do not take these conversations to private channels, including contacting the maintainers directly.
 Keeping communication public means everybody can benefit and learn from the conversation.